 - Education: RN license with a bachelor of science in nursing (BSN) and must have the Progressive Care Certified Nurse (PCCN) designation.

 Operating Room nurses are also commonly referred to as Perioperative Registered Nurses because they are involved before, during and after surgery.
 They work closely with the patient, family and other healthcare professionals to plan and perform a successful surgery.

-- Education: RN license with a BSN, associate degree in nursing (ADN), or hospital diploma.
+- Education: RN license with a BSN, an Associate Degree in Nursing (ADN), or a hospital diploma.

 - Salary*: Median annual income for a cardiovascular operating room nurse is $64,000